Illinois Deer Season and Hunting Information and Regulations

 • For the disabled: hunting with a crossbow is legal during the entire archery season.
 Certification from a licensed physician is required, and you will need to apply for an exemption.

-• Age 62+: hunting with crossbow during archery season is illegal.
+• Age 62+: hunting with a crossbow during archery season is illegal.
 You do not need a permit but are required to carry a current, valid form of picture ID with you at all times while hunting.

 Hunting License